brooklynmuseum/php-coding-style-guide/php-style-guide.md

 7. Conclusion
 --------------

-There are many elements of style and practice intentionally omitted by this guide.
+There are many elements of style and practice currently omitted by this guide.
 These include but are not limited to:

-- Declaration of global variables and global constants
+- Declaration of global variables and global constants (try to avoid use unless absolutely necessary)

 - Declaration of functions

 - Operators and assignment
+  (use symbols not words e.g. || and &&)

 - Inter-line alignment

 - Comments and documentation blocks
+  (avoid commenting obvious things, e.g. try and let the code speak for itself)

 - Class name prefixes and suffixes